 5. Possible Cause: Faulty Surface Element Switch:

-The surface element switch instructs the stove how hot to warm, and when to turn on and off.
+The surface element switch instructs the stove on how hot to warm, and when to turn it on and off.
 It’s like the temperature control thermostat inside your stove which regulates heat in the oven compartment.
 Your stove doesn’t get the “signal” when the switch is too tight, fused, or damaged.
-You can find your surface element switch by following the user manual of your stoves.
+You can find your surface element switch by following the user manual for your stoves.

 You might be interested in an electronic ignition water heater that won’t light